 I keep thinking about how my dad used to sit in front of his huge fish tank for hours.
 He was mesmerized by them.
 He would call me out of my room to search for one, if it was missing.
 The phone calls stopped months before he died, but I hope he never lost interest in those fish of his.

-His penchant for Oscar Meyer, Little Debbies, and creamed corn would not have lent well to cherries-let alone roasted ones-in salsa.
+His simplified taste (think: Little Debbies, Oscar Meyer, and creamed corn) would not have lent well to cherries-let alone roasted ones-in salsa.
 They are excellent this way, nonetheless.
 Especially paired with the red peppers roasted alongside, and tomatoes and scallions and lime.

 I can picture him next to me these days.
 I think it is because he is these days.
 And I think that is because of the love you helped me to send to him this winter.
 Thank you for that.